Niki and Yoko

 The whole group headed for Kyoto without delay.
 After Niki took plenty of rest, and then on her request, they visited Sanjusangen-Do Hall, a national treasure temple.
 They went into the cool, dark main hall.
 The 1,000 statues of Senju Kannon (Goddess of Mercy of a Thousand Arms), which must have glowed brightly when they were originally created, were standing in serenity as if they were trees in the woods.
 Niki gazed at them, lost for words.
 Next, they visited the Kinkaku-ji (Golden Pavilion) and Ginkaku-ji (Silver Pavilion) temples and enjoyed tofu cuisine at the Nanzen-ji temple for lunch.
 Niki walked around happily on the shiny black stage at the Kiyomizu-dera temple.
 A refreshing autumn breeze was blowing there.
 Niki fit naturally into the Japanese landscape.

-Niki took this opportunity to appear on Nichiyo Bijutsukan (Sunday Museum), an art program on NHK (Japan’s national broadcasting station).
+Niki took this opportunity to appear on Nichiyo Bijutsukan (Sunday Museum), an art program on NHK (Japan’s public broadcasting station).
 Niki said on the air, “Before came here, I expected I would love Japan, but when I actually got here, my love for Japan exceeded my expectation.
 I received some kind of epiphany here.
 This is because I realized that Japanese people can understand my works not only because of the dynamism of my work but also because they can connect the exaggerated and imaginative elements in my art to those in the existing Japanese culture such as Buddha statues and films.
 When I visited temples and saw forbidding faces of Buddha statues, I felt rather relieved as if I had seen my own works.”